Josh Morris (rugby league): Cronulla-Sutherland

-Morris made his first appearance for Cronulla-Sutherland in round 1 of the 2019 NRL season against Newcastle which ended in a 14–8 loss.
+Morris made his first appearance for Cronulla in round 1 of the 2019 NRL season against Newcastle which ended in a 14–8 loss.
 Morris scored his first and second try for the club against North Queensland in round 3 as Cronulla won 42–16.

 Morris was selected to play for New South Wales in the 2019 State of Origin series.
 Morris played in Game 1 which New South Wales lost 18–14 at Suncorp Stadium.
 Morris was subsequently dropped from the New South Wales team by coach Brad Fittler for the second game.

 In round 16 against Brisbane, Morris scored a hat-trick but it was ultimately not enough as Cronulla lost the match 24–22 at Shark Park.

 In Round 23 against the New Zealand Warriors, Morris scored 2 tries as Cronulla won the match 42–16.

 Morris played 23 games for Cronulla in the 2019 NRL season as the club finished 7th on the table and qualified for the finals.
 Morris scored a try in the club's elimination final defeat against Manly at Brookvale Oval.
 Morris finished the year as Cronulla's top try scorer with 15 tries.

 In February 2020, it was reported by the media that Morris had handed in a transfer request to the Cronulla board citing that he wished to join his brother Brett at the Sydney Roosters.
 Morris spoke to the media saying “I spoke to the boys at Cronulla and I know the timing isn’t ideal.
 It’s not because I’m unhappy with any of the boys at the Sharks, But this is a unique opportunity.
 My brother isn’t just any old mate, this is the bloke who I started this journey with, “Now another opportunity has presented itself and I’d regret it for the rest of my life if I didn’t try and make it happen".

-On 11 March 2020, Morris request to be released by Cronulla-Sutherland to join the Sydney Roosters was granted.
+On 11 March, the request was granted.
 The Cronulla club released a statement saying "The 33-year-old will be released following the Sharks round two match against the Melbourne Storm.
-"After much internal discussion and following lengthy negotiations with the Sydney Roosters, the release request has been granted ultimately due to circumstances surrounding the Sharks salary cap, a situation which has been impacted by previous infringements".
-A transfer of up to $75,000 was also included by the Sydney Roosters to help alleviate the Sharks’ well-publicised salary cap issues.
+After much internal discussion and following lengthy negotiations with the Sydney Roosters, the release request has been granted ultimately due to circumstances surrounding the Sharks salary cap, a situation which has been impacted by previous infringements."
+A transfer of up to $75,000 was also included by the Roosters to help alleviate the Sharks’ well-publicised salary cap issues.